wmgeolab/gbDocs/docs/docs/10-workflow-overview/deliverables-and-artifacts.md

 2. A **screenshot of the source license** in PNG format, `license.png`
 3. A **metadata file**, `meta.txt`.

+Boundary File:
 - If the zip file contains a **shapefile** rather than a geojson, it will also contain a minimum of three file types that must be present: `.shp`, `.shx`, and `.dbf`.
 The other component files that may be present are `.prj`, and `.cpg`.
 - If the zip file contains a **geojson**, it will contain the geojson and no other component files.

+License File:
+The screenshot must include the url of the license source, a full screen screenshot is preferred.

+Metadata File:

+## meta.txt subfields
+Within the `meta.txt` file, there are several subfields that describe the data.

+Boundary Representative of Year: Year that the data was created ISO-3166-1 (Alpha-3): ISO 3-letter country code Boundary Type: Administrative Division level
+Canonical Boundary Type Name: Official name of the boundary Source 1: Data Source #1
+Source 2: Data Source #1
+Release Type: gbOpen
+License: Type of license the data is shared under License Notes: Specifications on license usage
+License Source: Link to the licensing information
+Link to Source Data: Link to the source data information Other Notes: ...

 ## Steps
 The steps to creating these files will be described in the Pipeline section, as previously stated.